-From a creative and community approach, Candice feels passionate about sharing, educating and empowering, she therefore created an online platform called Nurture (website: nurturepelvicheath.com IG: @Nurtureyourvagina and Podcast: Nurture Pod), which has grown as she encourages curiosity and normalising the narrative around “taboo’ topics to increase access to appropriate care.
-Here you will hear her talking about all the P’s, and chanting her slogan; “Pee, Poo, Pleasure, Pain, Periods, Pregnancy, Postpartum, Peri & Post – Menopause, Prolapse and of course the Pelvic Floor”.
+Through a creative and community-driven lens, Candice is passionate about sharing knowledge, educating, and empowering others.
+She therefore created an online platform called Nurture (website: nurturepelvichealth.com | Instagram: @nurtureyourvagina), which continues to grow as she encourages curiosity and helps normalise the narrative around so-called “taboo” topics in order to improve access to appropriate care.
+Here, you will hear her talking about all the P’s, and championing her slogan: “Pee, Poo, Pleasure, Pain, Periods, Pregnancy, Postpartum, Peri- and Post-Menopause, Prolapse, and of course, the Pelvic Floor.”

-Candice’s is a proud member of the My Sexual Health Team, run by the president of World Association of Sexual Health (WAS), Dr Elna Rudolph.
-She has presented to this team on the topic of CBD & Sexual health and created an online course outlining her approach to complex sexual pain management for vaginismus patients, titled “Pain to Pleasure”.
+Candice is a proud member of My Sexual Health Team (MSH), led by Dr Elna Rudolph, President of the World Association for Sexual Health (WAS).
+She has presented to the MSH team on the topic of CBD and sexual health and has also created an online course outlining her approach to complex sexual pain management for vaginismus patients, titled Pain to Pleasure.

 What is pelvic health physio

-A niche field of physiotherapy encompassing evaluation, treatment and education for individuals with concerns relating to the pelvic region, through the various life stages.
+A field of physiotherapy encompassing evaluation, treatment and education for individuals with concerns relating to the pelvic region, through the various life stages.

 Do i need a pelvic Physio?